Azure-Samples/event-grid-dotnet-handle-deadlettered-events/README.md

  4. Create an Event Subscription
 	- Create an event subscription to the topic created in step 1 using the ***event-subscription-with-dead-lettering*** project.
-	- Provide the *WebhookEventSubscription* Azure function URL from step 2. as a web-hook destination endpoint for the subscription.
+	- Provide the *WebhookEventSubscription* Azure Function URL from step 2. as a web-hook destination endpoint for the subscription.
 	- Provide the Azure Storage Blob ResourceId and Container Name for the dead letter destination.
 	- Select appropriate values for the retry policy configuration.
 	- Replace all the values, build and run the project to create the event subscription.